Find out how to vote

 Postal voting

-Postal voting is a most convenient method of voting, you don't need to go the polling station and if you apply by eleven working days before an election is held we will send you a postal vote.
+Postal voting is a most convenient method of voting, you don't need to go the polling station.
 All you need to do is mark the ballot paper for the candidate you are voting for, sign and provide your date of birth on the statement which comes with the postal vote and return it to the Returning Officer at East Pallant House, East Pallant, Chichester in the reply paid envelope.
-Remember, 5pm eleven working days before an election is held (at the latest) is the last date we can accept postal vote applications and all postal vote applications need to be signed and include the applicants date of birth.
+You can apply for a postal vote a any time but during an election period, we must receive the application no later than 5pm eleven working days before an election is held.

 Proxy voting